mitsu1210/essbaseworkshop/Lab300/LabGuide300.md

 Before moving forward, if you have been provided a wallet file, a username, and password to an ADW or ATP, please save this information and continue to the next step.
 Otherwise, read the step below:

-If you have not been provided a username, password, and wallet file, please follow the lab guide here [link](https://github.com/oracle/learning-library/blob/master/workshops/erp-adw-oac/LabGuide100ProvisionAnADWDatabase.md).
+If you have not been provided a username, password, and wallet file, please follow the lab guide (Part 1 and Part 2) here [link](https://github.com/oracle/learning-library/blob/master/workshops/erp-adw-oac/LabGuide100ProvisionAnADWDatabase.md).
 Once you complete making an ADW or ATP instance, please download the Wallet file from the console.

 Here, we will establish a connection between our MySQL Database and Oracle Integration Cloud.
 An Oracle Integration Cloud instance will be provided to you.
 In the Oracle Integration Cloud home page, click on the Menu icon in the top left and click on Integration.